pachyderm/docs/content/latest/deploy-manage/manage/s3gateway/_index.md

 each S3 gateway endpoint as mentioned in the [**S3 Client configuration steps**](./configure-s3client/#set-your-credentials).

 ### Command Examples

+The following command examples assume that you have upgraded to use the [embedded proxy](../../deploy/deploy-w-proxy), which will become mandatory in future releases.

 #### Put Data Into Pachyderm Repo